-We are excited to announce that we have expanded our training class.
+We expanded our training class in 2019.
 Child Neurology Residency program now accepts two residents a year, along with two neuro-developmental disability residents each year.
-These four residents join the eight residents in the Adult Neurology Residency program, receiving world-class training in neurology in four downtown Indianapolis hospitals.
+These four residents join the nine residents in the Adult Neurology Residency program, receiving world-class training in neurology in four downtown Indianapolis hospitals.
 The partnership between adult and child neurology allows for intensive educational experiences as well as unique opportunities, such as our two month neuroanatomy rotation the beginning of the second year, a precious protected time with wonderful learning.
 In short, our program is large enough to provide you a community while ensuring you individual attention.

-We know this interview season is challenging.
-We want you to get to know us better.
-Please take a look at our webpages and follow us on Instagram (@iu_childneuro_ndd).
+Please take a look at our webpage and follow us on Instagram (@iu_childneuro_ndd).
 We look forward to working with you soon.